jambonz/jambonz-feature-server/docs/contributing.md

 JWT_SECRET='foobar' \
 npm test
 ```
 >> Note: The project's .gitignore file prevents this file from being sent to Github, so you do not need to worry about exposing your credentials.
+Just make sure you name if run-tests.sh and create it in the project folder

 The GCP credential is the JSON service key in stringified format.